awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

     + [Aurora PostgreSQL\-compatible DB clusters](#sv1-to-sv2-apg)
 + [Upgrading from Aurora Serverless v2 \(preview\) to Aurora Serverless v2](#aurora-serverless-v2.upgrade-from-serverless-v2-preview)
 + [Migrating from an on\-premises database to Aurora Serverless v2](#aurora-serverless-v2.migrate-from-on-prem)

+**Note**
+These topics describe how to convert an existing DB cluster\.
+For information on creating a new Aurora Serverless v2 DB cluster, see [Creating a cluster that uses Aurora Serverless v2](aurora-serverless-v2.create-cluster.md)\.

 ## Upgrading or switching existing clusters to use Aurora Serverless v2<a name="aurora-serverless-v2.getting-started-general-procedure"></a>